 Stop 1: The District 1 Brick Schoolhouse

 Built in 1846, the school served students who lived in the southern end of the center village until 1888 when the town purchased the old Norwich University barracks and moved village students there.
 Private residence.

-This District 3 schoolhouse was built in 1921, replacing a schoolhouse that had burned that summer, located across the road.
+This District 3 schoolhouse was built in 1922, replacing a schoolhouse that had burned that summer, located across the road.
 As many as 60 children attended the school when Beaver Meadow was an active farming community with large families.
 The school closed in 1946.
 In the early 1970s, neighbors began their successful effort to repair and make the school house a gathering place for the community.
 Today the Beaver Meadow School House Association, an incorporated nonprofit organization, cares for and coordinates community use of the school house.
+More about the schoolhouse

 The Union Village School was truly a union school, once sitting on the town line and financed jointly by Thetford and Union Village residents.

 Stop 5: Pompanoosuc Schoolhouse

 This schoolhouse was moved to its present location because it was too near the road.
 The schoolhouse was the last to close in 1951.

 After a fire destroyed the old Norwich University barracks, a new 4 room village school was built over the foundation in 1898.